NarendraKadam1801/Google-Playstore-Analytics/README.md

 This project provides a **comprehensive SQL-based analysis of 50,000+ Android applications** from the Google Play Store.
 The aim was to design a **normalized MySQL database**, perform **data cleaning and transformation**, and execute **advanced SQL queries** to uncover trends in **app popularity, category performance, pricing strategies, and developer behavior**.

-This work demonstrates **end-to-end database management, data analysis, and reporting**—key skills required for real-world data-driven decision making.
+This work demonstrates **end-to-end database management, data analysis, and reporting**—key skills for real-world data-driven decision making.

 ---

 ## Objectives
-- Downloaded the raw data from Kaggle Dataset
+- Download the raw data from Kaggle Dataset
 - Design and implement a **relational database schema** in MySQL for Play Store apps
-- Imported the data into MySQL raw table
+- Import the data into MySQL raw table
 - Apply **data normalization (3NF)** on raw data to ensure integrity and reduce redundancy
 - Perform **data cleaning, indexing, and optimization** for query performance
 - Write **advanced SQL queries** (joins, subqueries, window functions, aggregations) for insights